cullenwatson/TradingView-Scanner/README.md

 6. Support concurrent connection feeds to multiple stock symbols

-## why not other repos
+### why not other repos for phase 1

 - they dont auto sign into acc
 - they dont give custom indicator values that are only available in your acc (private scripts)

-Phase 2-
+Phase 2
 1. Connect to unusualwhales or cheddarflow
 2. Allow custom tracking / filters

 Phase 3
-1. Connect the tradiengview and unusualwhale microservice
+1. Connect the TradingView and unusualwhale microservice
 2. Alert if both are confluent

 Phase 4